What Matters To Health Care Voters: 5 Voices From New Hampshire

 "I think that when you talk about a test being denied, you talk about a system that can be easily fixed," Hayes says.

-A pivotal experience for Hayes was watching how effective incremental change can be with the reforms of the Affordable Care Act, which included defining mental health care an essential benefit.
+A pivotal experience for Hayes was watching how effective incremental change can be with the reforms of the Affordable Care Act, which included defining mental health care as an essential benefit.

 He describes treating a patient with complicated mental illness in an integrated model, where he and a psychiatrist worked together and shared notes.